 First, the Karmapa gave the example of a moving song composed by Milarepa after he witnessed a sheep butchered and dying miserably, while at a marketplace with his student Rechungpa (ras chung rdo rje grags pa, 1083/4-1161).
 This song is listed as The Departure of Rechungpa to U (re chung dbus bzhud kyi skor) in an edition of Milarepa’s Liberation Story Songs (TBRC W1KG4276:2:855, Shri Gautam Buddha Vihara, Swayambu, Nepal 2006).

 In this post, is my own translation of the song (the English oral translation given was not so clear and hurried).
 In particular, I have stayed much closer to the original Tibetan and poetic repetition of Milarepa by using the word ‘custom’ to translate the Tibetan word ‘lugs’, which means ‘tradition’ or ‘custom’.
 The word ‘custom’ also has the double meaning in English of being a ‘tradition’ but also ‘buying something’.
+This Song can also be downloaded here as a free pdf file.

 As I have written about here before, one of Milarepa’s main students was a Hunter (Khyira) whom Mila helped to abandon hunting animals.
 Milarepa also composed songs to animals he met, such as a dog and a deer who was being hunted.
 Milarepa’s Songs to the Hunter (which I newly translated with a foreword by the Newari living lineage holder of the ‘Hunter (Khyira Lineage’) can be read and downloaded for free here.